sherobbedmyboots/malkoo/Training/docs/Overview of Incident Response and Intelligence Cycle.md

 **Examples:**

-- Simulate application whitelisting bypasses and check endpoint detection capabilities
+- Simulate application allow-listing bypasses and check endpoint detection capabilities
 - Simulate exploit on a system to produce logs and conditions that would allow detection
 - Generate benign C2 traffic using different techniques to test tools and analysts
 - Perform lateral movement using authenticated RCE techniques to examine logs and create search content